opencord/cord/docs/troubleshooting.md

 Note that the combination of the POD and Scenaro config in step #3 is not a merge.
 If you define an item in the root of the POD Config that has subkeys, it will overwrite every subkey defined in the Scenario.
-This is most noticable when setting the `inventory_groups` or `docker_image_whitelist` variable.
+This is most noticeable when setting the `inventory_groups` or `docker_image_whitelist` variable.
 If changing either in a POD Config, you must recreate the entire structure or list.
 This may seem inconvenient, but other list